piyushagarwal08/JU-Notes/Automation.md

         * Sends a credential request to fill in the credential value for credential created with user-provided attribute

+# Center of Excellence Team Structure
+1. <u>Bot Framework and Library Management Team</u>
+    * Develop reusable bots and scripts
+    * Devlop best practices, common framework, and reusable fast Meta-bots
+2. <u>Demand Management Team</u>
+    * Identify automation opportunities
+    * Process prioritization automation pipeline management
+3. <u>Risk and Control Team</u>
+    * Check bots operational risks and control methods
+    * Handle password management policies
+4. <u>Production Support and Monitoring Team</u>
+    * Maintain runbooks
+    * Resolve common infrastructure issues and root cause analysis of bot production issues
+5. <u>Research Team</u>
+    * Identify new technologies(AI,IQ-bot,Analytics,Meta-bots)
+    * Manage internal demos and Proof of Concepts(POCs)
+6. <u>RPA Scripting Team</u>
+    * Write Scripts (Core Scripting Team:Developers and Solution Architect)
+    * Deliver bots

+* It is divided into 3 Teams:
+    1. Business Excellence Team ~> Demand Management-Process Verification-Bot Definition and Solution
+    2. Scripting Team ~> Developent in UAT Applications-Bot UAT and Demo
+    3. Scripting and Operations Team ~> Production Readiness-Test in Production Application-Deployment in Production

+* <u>Business Excellence Team</u>
+    1. Process assessment and prioritization
+    2. BRD Documents
+    3. UAT Application (Mainframe,WebApps,Windows applications) access for developers
+    4. Process flow documents
+    5. Solution mapping with process flow
+    6. Effort estimation in bot development
+    7. Application test against Automation Anywhere

+* <u>Scripting Team</u>
+    1. Modulation of bots as indepedent deliverable entities
+    2. Development in UAT Applications
+    3. Parameterize parameters which will change from development to production in configurations
+    4. Continuous communications with demand management to discuss the changes and demo of progressed bot

+* <u>Scripting and Operations Team</u>
+    1. Bug fixing
+    2. Test environment's test acceptance approval
+    3. Bot performance assessment
+    4. Bot Machines count estimations
+    5. Robotics ID access raised for production application involved in automation process
+    6. Process owner training (education on how to run bots,raise issues,password change)
+    7. Bug fixing which appeared because of bot migration into production environment
+    8. Bot production deployment and execute production parallel phase

+## Deployment Planning
+The purpose of deployment planning is to:
+1. Define and agree deployment plans with customers/stakeholders
+2. Ensure that all deployment packages can be tracked,installed,tested,verified,and/or uninstalled or backed out, if appropriate
+3. Ensure that change is managed during the deplyment activities
+4. Ensure that there is knowledge transfer to enable the customers and users to optimize their use of the service

 # Assesment (Recorders)
 1. While building a task using Screen Recorder, which of the following points should be kept in mind?